elRadish/artcom.github.io/_posts/2016-11-3-travels_in_low-power-land.md

 * No USB interface - USB-to-Serial adapter needed for programming

 #### Additional Features

-* Over the air updates possible, even via embedded webbrowser: [https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/](https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/)
+* Over the air updates are possible, even via a tiny embedded webserver: [https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/](https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/)
+* Bootstrapping and configuration might be done through tiny embedded webserver directly
+* Many modules have 1-4MB flash memory on board with a complete file system implementation that can be used for persisting data

 Due to the high peak current, powering the ESP8266 through a Lithium coin cell is not possible - these cells are made for low constant currents and their voltage drops heavily when higher currents are drawn.